 - Fresh linens and towels

 - A personal attendant to offer you bottled water or coffee and turn-down services

 - Comfortable daytime seating

-Experience what’s it’s like to sleep onboard a long-distance train with our Northern Rail Experience, Across America by Rail, Grand Canyon Discovery, Glacier National Park Express, and USA and Canada Rail Experience.
+Experience what's it's like to sleep onboard a long-distance train with our Northern Rail Experience, Wonders of America by Rail, Grand Canyon Discovery, Glacier National Park Express, and USA and Canada Rail Experience.